 The Burrowing Owl averages 24 cm in length with a round head and long legs.
 Adults have an aggressive look with yellow eyes, white eyebrows and a white throat.
-The Burrowing Owl is just smaller than a pigeon.
+The Burrowing Owl is slightly smaller than a pigeon.
 They are mostly light brown with grey and black spots throughout their body.
 Its small size, thin legs, and almost completely unfeathered toes make the Burrowing Owl a unique member of the owl family.

-Fragmentation and degradation of remaining grasslands
+-Fragmentation and degradation of remaining grasslands

-Agricultural practices that have reduced the number of suitable burrows
+-Agricultural practices that have reduced the number of suitable burrows

-Predation by feral cats and dogs
+-Predation by feral cats and dogs

 You Can Help!

-Use traps to control pests rather than poison to prevent secondary poisoning
+-Use traps to control pests rather than poison to prevent secondary poisoning